anoshenko/rui/README.md

 	func GetVisibility(view View, subviewID string) int

-### "filter" property
+### "filter" and "backdrop-filter" properties

-The "filter" property (Filter constant) applies graphical effects such as blur and color shift to the View.
+The "filter" property (Filter constant) applies graphical effects to the View, such as blurring, color shifting, changing brightness/contrast, etc.
+The "backdrop-filter" property (BackdropFilter constant) applies the same effects but to the area behind a View.

-Only the ViewFilter interface is used as the value of the "filter" property.
+Only the ViewFilter interface is used as the value of the "filter" properties.
 ViewFilter is created using the function

 	func NewViewFilter(params Params) ViewFilter